 In “Quantum Break’s” case, employing an orchestra would have been distracting and made the perspective more grandiose, and we decided early on to try and survive without any orchestras, to keep Jack closer to the player holding the controller.
 We wanted to keep in mind that he was just a guy in a cab in the beginning.
 Since his change wasn’t voluntary, I decided to use much longer and subtle musical arcs than most so-called superhero games would typically use.

+For me, music is a set of symbols and colors in my head, and the analogy applies to modules in my rack too.
+A basic oscillator is colored as a pale grey-blue circle, whereas a QMMG filter is an orange-brown pentagon with bright red stripes.
 Although I tend to construct mostly subtractive signal paths with my modular stuff, the nature of each patch makes them slightly more alive than a subtractive synth, as the signal path isn’t that clean.
-Usually, with simple subtractive synths, like a Roland SH-101, you can learn how to predict it's sounds by simply by looking at the settings on the knobs.
+Usually, with simple subtractive synths, like a Roland SH-101, you can learn how to predict their sounds by looking at the settings on the knobs.
 The same applies eventually to each modular system, if you use it daily and know the pieces thoroughly.

 Modular synths appeal to me as puzzle pieces that can be used to construct something new; a bit like a collage.
 But I’m not criticizing the ready-built synths either, nor the digital or the hybrid machines, as I own some from each camp.

 Once I decided to begin making my own stuff, a lot of raw sounds ended up being used as convolutions, like cellophane paper, tinfoil, plastic and glass shards.
 Sometimes I adjusted the start and end points of the recordings, and sometimes I just let the echo reflections come and go whenever they wanted.
-Usually these recordings takes 2-3 months, processing them can take 3-4 months, and creating instruments from raw samples with Kontakt, Reaktor, Iris2 or Kyma takes another 1-2 months – that was my initial cycle during Quantum Break.
+Usually these recordings takes two or three months, processing them can take three or four months, and creating instruments from raw samples with Kontakt, Reaktor, Iris 2 or Kyma takes another one or two months – that was my initial cycle during “Quantum Break”.
 However, since the game needed a lot of material, the preparing phase took even longer.